MR

 • Personal emergency needs up to $50

-• Motorist legal services of your car
+• Motorist legal services for your car

 • Trip planning services for your vehicle

-With Canadian Tire, you can choose to have roadside assistance for a vehicle in particular or for you as a driver.
-Their Gold Member Plan, which is their most attractive, costs $99.95
+With the Canadian Tire Triangle World Elite Mastercard, you can choose between vehicle-specific roadside assistance or coverage that extends to you as a driver.
+Their Gold Member Plan, which is their most appealing option, costs $99.95 and offers an array of benefits.

 Features and Benefits